jefc1111/manjaro-setup/README.md

 # manjaro-setup
-## Rough aide-memoire for how I set up Manjaro for me
+## Notes from setting up Manjaro a few times on a few different Thinkpads

 ### Initial setup
 - Boot to USB stick, enter wifi details and select install from the modal